 It’s also important to bear in mind that shoppers are now far more strategic about what they buy on Black Friday.
 They don’t walk into a store on the busiest day of the year just to browse - they have a plan, they’re on a mission.

 Retailers should be anticipating these strategies and drawing customers in by offering them exactly what they’re looking for.
 Then once they’re in the store and have what they came for, sales associates can focus on increasing their basket size.

 Just because your customers aren’t shopping online, it doesn’t mean that technology can be taken out the equation altogether - far from it!

-More and more shoppers use their smartphones to make a more informed decision whilst they’re actually in the store, whether it’s looking up product reviews, checking availability in other stores or comparing prices.
+More and more shoppers use their smartphones to make more informed decisions whilst they're actually in the store, whether it's looking up product reviews, checking availability in other stores, or comparing prices.